Safe sleep and rest

 Sleep and rest requirements under the National Regulations

-Regulation 81 requires approved providers, nominated supervisors and family day care educators to “take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for by the service are met, having regard to the ages, development stages and individual needs of the children”.
+Regulation 84A,B,C,D requires approved providers, nominated supervisors and family day care educators to “take reasonable steps to ensure that the needs for sleep and rest of children being educated and cared for by the service are met, having regard to the ages, development stages and individual needs of the children”.
 Further information, on the 1 October 2023 regulation changes to sleep and rest requirements, can be found in Compliance focus – New safe sleep requirements.

 Regulation 168 requires education and care services to have policies and procedures relating to children’s sleep and rest.

 These policies and procedures should be regularly reviewed and updated as necessary, in accordance with the regulations and best practice guidelines.
 All staff should receive appropriate information and training, to ensure the policies and procedures are followed in practice.

 Other regulations have some relevance to sleep and rest for example in regard to equipment (R103), supervision (S165) and harm and hazard (S167).

 Red Nose is considered the recognised national authority on safe sleeping practices for infants and children.
 Approved providers should use Red Nose recommendations and advice to guide their sleep and rest policies, procedures and practices.

 Red Nose has a range of resources and training available on: